programmicon/fredsbackpack/resources.md

 permalink: /resources/
 ---

-## Listing Rules

-### Order of listings

-Resources are listed based on category in the following order:

-1. Resource is free and available on any OS
-2. Resource is free and only available on a certain OS
-3. Resource has a cost but has some sort of free option and available on any OS
-4. Resource has a cost but has some sort of free option and only available on a certain OS
-5. Resource has a cost and available on any OS
-6. Resource has a cost and only available on a certain OS

-If there are multiple listings any of of the above qualifications they are listed in alphabetical order based on the first letter of the first word in the resources title.

 ### Legend

 - All resources are available on any OS unless noted in parentheses (example: `(mac)` denotes a mac-only resource)